My Mother the Car: Production

 The show was created by Allan Burns and Chris Hayward, who had better success with Rocky & Bullwinkle, The Munsters, and Get Smart (which debuted the same season).
 Aluminum Model Toys (AMT), a well-known producer of plastic model car kits, introduced a 1/25-scale kit of the Porter in late 1965.

 The theme music was composed and conducted by Ralph Carmichael, with lyrics written and sung by Paul Hampton.
 It was later used on an episode of Arrested Development also called "My Mother, the Car".

 The show began with a black-and-white pilot, which was later refilmed in color.
 The pilot did not originally air, but has been shown several times on Canadian television.
-Network censors insisted that one particular scene be deleted where the car backfired.
+Network censors insisted that one particular scene where the car backfired be deleted.

 Car

 The on-set car, called a "1928 Porter Stanhope" touring car, was a custom car, rebuilt by Norm Grabowski, from a 1924 Ford Model T, and later restyled by property master Kaye Trapp and Norm Breedlove.
 A stunt car, driven by a rear-floorboard-hidden driver, was built by George Barris as a replica.
-The actual Porter Motor Company existed briefly from 1900-1901 and made an automobile only in the runabout style, not the stanhope or touring car style.
+The actual Porter Motor Company existed briefly from 1900 to 1901, and made an automobile only in the runabout style, not the stanhope or touring car style.

 The on-set car used in My Mother the Car was, in 2016, located in Edmonton, Alberta, Canada and owned by Dave Bodnar.
 The stunt car was once owned by casino giant William Harrah, who had one of the largest special-interest and antique auto collections of all time in Reno, Nevada.
 After Harrah's death in 1984, the auction catalogue advertised the car as having a carnation red body with white top and created from parts of a Ford Model T, a Maxwell, a Hudson and a Chevrolet.
 Harrah's F.R.P. is, since 1994, at the Seal Cove Auto Museum on Mount Desert Island in Maine.
 As of 2012, the stunt Porter was at the Star Cars Museum in Gatlinburg, Tennessee.
 On September 3, 2017, the car sold at the Dragone auction, part of the Historic Festival 35 at Lime Rock Park in Lakeville, CT, for $50,000.